Creating stronger laws to protect Victorians from hate conduct

 The Racial and Religious Tolerance Act (RRTA) only applies to racial and religious vilification

-This is despite the fact that many other groups can be victims of hate, such as LGBTIQ people, women and people with disabilities.
-Almost all LGBTIQ young people have experienced abuse because of their identity.
-Studies show about half of Australia’s young women have experienced online abuse.
-People with a disability continue to experience verbal abuse and offensive language in public places.
+Nearly 60% of LGBTIQ young people have experienced verbal abuse because of their sexuality or gender identity.
+About half of Australia’s young women have experienced online abuse.
+The Royal Commission in Violence, Abuse, Neglect and Exploitation of People with Disability has highlighted unacceptable rates of verbal abuse and offensive language in public places.

 Hate conduct can have profound negative impacts on individuals and communities